Typography / Task 3 : Type Design and Communication

 Week 12:

 General feedback: Create an A4 size poster.
-The poster can be black and white.
+The poster can be black

 Specific feedback: Adjust the space between words in the poster.